-How will you attach your AirTag to the item you wish to track?
+These accessories will go great with your Apple AirTags

 Snap your AirTag inside and attach your keys to the ring.
 The ring is truly designed for keys, but you might be able to slide it onto another very thin item.
 Choose from four colors.

+If you're looking for something sturdy that won't fall apart on you, check out Spigen's Rugged Armor.
+This is a great way to protect your AirTag on your hiking gear or luggage, items that might get banged around from time to time.

-Resist scratches: DHYED Protective Film for AirTag
+Resist scratches: AWINNER Protective Film for Airtag (5-pack)

 Unfortunately, AirTags get scratched up quite easily.
-Many of the cases leave the AirTag exposed and many of us are putting AirTags on keychains or other places where they can get scratched.
+Many of the cases leave the AirTag exposed, and many of us are putting AirTags on keychains or other places where they can get scratched.
 Keep scratches away with this simple TPU film.
-You can pick up a five-pack or a ten-pack.
+Get five for one low price and share with your friends.

 Subtle look: Nomad AirTag Leather Keychain